 - fill out the questionnaire on the educational course’s assessment (anonymously and intended for the Ministry)

 - print the form for the payment of the expected expenses (as well as any other amounts due)

-The expenses required to access the degree exam for the Academic Year 2018/2019 amount to 62.00€ for the first registration, and to 16.00€ for subsequent registrations.
-Any other sums due from students who are in arrears with payments will be added to this figure.
+The expenses required to access the degree exam for the Academic Year 2021/2022 amount to 62.00€ for the first registration, and to 16.00€ for subsequent registrations.
+Any other sums due from students who are in arrears with payments will be added to this amount.
 Payment must be made within the deadline set for submission of the degree application by means of the payment IUV form available in the application registration.

 The payment must be made also in case of withdrawal from the degree exam session.
 If not paid, the amount will be required in following registrations.